Best Python Bootcamps for High School Students – 2025

 Codecademy

-Cost: Plans range from $0 to $49.99/month, with varying levels of access to courses
+- Cost: Plans range from $0 to $19.99/month, with varying levels of access to courses

-“Learn Python 3″ is a 14-lesson, 25-hour course.
+“Learn Python 3″ is a 13-lesson, 23-hour course.
 It requires the completion of 12 different Python projects.
 Then, students can sign up for additional “skill paths.”
 These include topics such as “Apply Natural Language Processing with Python” and “Build a Machine Learning Model with Python.”
-Lastly, all courses are completely self-paced.
+For the determined learner, all courses are completely self-paced.

 Girls Who Code Self-Paced Program

-Over the course of six weeks, students can choose from three different tracks, two of which are Python-focused: Cybersecurity with Python and Data Science with Python.
-Further, classes are completed at the student’s own pace, and now include intermediate content for those who already possess programming skills.
+Over the course of six weeks, students can choose from three different tracks, two of which are Python-focused: Cybersecurity (Python) and Data Science and AI (Python).
+Furthermore, classes are completed at the student’s own pace, and now include intermediate content for those who already possess programming skills.
 In addition, students have access to live Zoom events.

 Juni Learning